adi4733/Lakehouse-Architecture--Azure/README.md

-# Lakehouse-Architecture--Azure

-### Comprehensive Data Pipeline and Reporting Solution Using Lakehouse Architecture
+# Data Pipeline and Reporting Solution Using Lakehouse Architecture in Azure
 ## Project Overview

 This project demonstrates the implementation of a secure, scalable, and efficient data pipeline based on the Lakehouse Architecture.
 It integrates multiple Azure services to extract, transform, and load (ETL) data, providing a structured approach to data governance and advanced visualization using Microsoft Power BI.